rswhiting/rswhiting.github.io/_posts/2018-03-25-holes-in-the-map.md

 As they sat around the fire pit in the castle courtyard staring despairingly into the flames, an owl arrived with a note.

-"Meet me at the the library of Austin, Texas. -<seer person from earlier in the story>"
+"Meet me at the the library of Austin, Texas. -{seer person from earlier in the story}"

 Danny looked up at Benny, Jimmy, and Jenny and said, "Something is seriously wrong."